 The bill would establish the framework of a chemical regulatory regime with three major components:

-- A registry of chemical production and imports,
+- A registry of chemical production and imports;

-- A risk assessment process, and
+- A risk assessment process; and

 - A risk management program authorized to regulate chemicals and impose use restrictions.

 The bill’s initial impact would fall largely on the chemical industry, but as the regulatory program develops through the phases of risk assessment and risk management, it would potentially affect a wide range of products and industries.
-It may also spur other countries in Latin America, such as Mexico, to consider similar initiatives—chemical products are currently regulated in piecemeal fashion throughout the region.
+It may also spur other countries in Latin America, such as Mexico, to consider similar initiatives—chemical products are currently regulated in a piecemeal fashion throughout the region.

 The bill is the result of a two-year research and drafting effort conducted by a working group of the Ministry’s National Chemical Safety Commission, which included representatives of several agencies and one each from the chemical industry and non-profit sector.
 The working group has reported that it studied the chemical laws and regulatory programs of the U.S., Canada, EU, China, and other countries, and blended elements from several sources to create a unique piece of legislation, though its overall structure appears to be modeled on the U.S. Toxic Substances Control Act (TSCA).
 As an intentional hybrid of multiple approaches to chemical regulation, the bill is likely to raise issues of harmonization that may be best addressed in the initial comment period, which ends August 14, 2016.